Frog Jump Founders

 That first Valley City Frog Jump was held on July 21 and 22, 1962, at a local farm on Myrtle Hill Road.
 Threshing, a pony pull, a horse pull and an entertainment group called the “Backskinners” helped celebrate the Valley City Sesquicentennial.
 Some 7500 attendees were reported by the Elyria Chronicle Telegraph.
 The late Al Thomas covered the event for The Medina County Gazette and wrote, “Not only did the entry list soar to 132, but the audience area had to be roped off on Sunday.”
 That first event in 1962 was the beginning of the current annual contests.

 To keep the event going each year, the Valley City Progress Association was formed as temporary sponsor until a permanent sponsor could be developed.
-That group promoted the event until 1967 when the Valley City Chamber of Commerce started sponsoring it and continues to do so.
+That group promoted the event until 1967 when the Valley City Chamber of Commerce started sponsoring it and continued for many years.
+In 2016 the baton was passed to a new organization founded in large part to handle the Frog Jump, The Valley City Community Group.

 On April 2, 1964, then Governor James A. Rhodes of Ohio issued a proclamation designating the frog jumping contests as the official Ohio State championship contests.